 On a hot day, hot soup is about as good an idea as playing goalie without a helmet.
 Come fall though, recipes like this one are sooooo clutch.
 Warming, delicious, crunchy, creamy—are all words that come to mind when talking about this potage.

-Add the stock roux and mix well.
+- Add the stock to the roux and mix well.
 Then combine that with the corn mixture.

 The best way to cook corn is to soak it for at least 4 hours in a mixture that’s 3/4 water, 1/4 milk plus 1 cup of sugar.
 After that, simply bake it for 30 minutes in its husk and serve immediately with cold butter.

 For the purposes of this soup, you can use the corn shaved off the cob and then chopped.
 It will cook in the soup on the stove.